savonet/liquidsoap/doc/content/cookbook.md

 ```

 Shared encoding is even more useful when dealing with video encoding, which is very costly.
 Here's a fun example
-sharing audio and video encoding and sending to different destination, both via Icecast and to YouTube/Facebook
+sharing audio and video encoding and sending to different destinations, both via Icecast and to YouTube/Facebook
 via the rtmp protocol:

 ```liquidsoap